yosbelms/cor/docs/documentation.md

 ---
 func sum(a, b) {
     // sum two numbers
-    c = a + b
+    return a + b
-    // return the result
-    return c
 }
 ```

-## Variables and Lexical Scoping
+### Variables and Lexical Scoping

-Cor does not has a keyword to declare variables, instead Cor declares it for you the first time it is used.
+Cor does not has a keyword to declare variables, instead, Cor declares it for you the first time it is used.
 If a variable with equal name is declared in outer scope the compiler will assume you are using the declared outside.
 Unless you write the variable as a simple statement.
 This technique is called **variable announcing**.

 Example:
 ```
-insane = true
+outer = 'outer value'

+func changeGlobal() {
+    outer = 'inner value'
+}

 func init() {
-    insane = false
+    changeGlobal()
+    console.log(outer) // 'inner value'
 }
 ```
-`init` function changes the value of `insane` variable defined in outer scope.
+`changeScope` function changes the value of `outer` variable defined in module scope.

 ```
-insane = true
+outer = 'outer value'

+func changeLocal() {
+    outer // force to use it as local, even if is declared in outer scope outer = 'inner value'
+}

 func init() {
-    insane
-    insane = false
+    changeLocal()
+    console.log(outer) // 'outer value'
 }
 ```
-in above fragment, `insane` variable will be declared in a local scope by **announcing** it inside `init` function.
+In above fragment, `outer` variable will be declared in a local scope by **announcing** it inside `changeLocal` function.

-## Objects
+### Objects

 Objects are a collection of variables and functions.
-It may be created using `@` operator:
+It may be created using `&` operator.
+> In previous versions it was possible to use `@` operator, but is now deprecated.
 ```
 // creates an empty object
-obj = @[]
+obj = &[]

 // filling properties
 obj.name = 'Aaron'